Learn Salem’s History

 1708

-The First Known Brick House Built
+The First Known Brick House is Built in Salem

 1718

-The East Church of Salem Founded
+The East Church of Salem is Founded

 1719

-Salem's First Almshouse Constructed
+Salem's First Almshouse is Constructed

 1727-1729

-The Ropes Mansion Built
+The Ropes Mansion is Built

 1733

-Salem's First Anglican Church
+Salem's First Anglican Church is Founded

 "The Old Plantation" watercolor painting